sheidmann/tcrmpDataEntry/README.md

 * A user with admin privileges can add, edit, and delete boatlog managers.

-* A user with manager privileges can add, edit, and delete boatlogs, which are used as metadata and QA/QC for surveys.
+* A user with manager privileges can add, edit, and delete boatlogs with nested surveys, which are used as metadata and QA/QC for surveys.

 ## Features in progress

-* Dive section of boatlogs
+* Create site table to select from for boatlogs

 ## Upcoming functionality

+* Install Bootstrap for formatting and apply to forms for readability.

+* A user with manager privileges can export a chart of completed boatlogs.

 * Validations on existing fields (esp. date and time fields in entry forms)

-* A user with manager privileges can export a chart of completed boatlogs.

 * Any user can enter fish transect, fish rover, and coral health data, and view and edit previously entered data.